callfreak/aoeiv-unoffical-api/_docs/overview.md

 # Introduction

-The Age of Empires IV Content Editor is free to use for everyone who bought the official game Age of Empires IV, however the Editor is not well documented neither the internet has many guidlines to it... espcially closed discord lobbies makes it hard for the common "gamer" with a little of programming knowledge to gain important information and demotivates a lot.
+The Age of Empires IV Content Editor is free to use for everyone who bought the official game Age of Empires IV, however the Editor is not well documented neither the internet has many guidlines to it... especially closed discord lobbies makes it hard for the common "gamer" with a little of programming knowledge to gain important information and it demotivates a lot.
-In the end with a well document guide, I think more and even more quality Mods would be created if everyone has the same starting point or "go-to" source when they want to start getting into modding for AoE IV.
+In the end with a well document guide, I think more mods and even more quality mods would be created, if everyone has the same starting point or "go-to" source when they want to start getting into modding for AoE IV.

 ## What do I need?